 >>

 The CME uses a management system to ensure all VPA Implementers under the PoA implement, operate, and monitor their respective VPAs in an effective and verifiable manner.
+The management system will ensure that each VPA meets all requirements and eligibility criteria for inclusion of VPAs in the PoA before its inclusion.
 The management system covers the following aspects of the VPAs under the PoA:

 A clear definition of roles and responsibilities of personnel involved in the process of inclusion of VPAs, including a review of their competencies.